Exploring the Writebook Source Code

 are only a handful of StimulusJS controllers, each of which encompasses a tiny

 amount of code suited to a generic purpose.
-The AutosaveController
+The AutosaveController is probably

 my favorite: